 At Fluid Attacks, we help you ensure high vulnerability remediation rates in your IT systems.
 By breaking the build in the continuous integration pipeline, we can encourage you to quickly repair those weaknesses that can generate severe impacts on your business.

-At Fluid Attacks, within our DevSecOps solution, we can break the build in any continuous integration pipeline without making the mistake of doing so with false positives or lies.
+At Fluid Attacks, within our DevSecOps solution, we can break the build in any continuous integration pipeline to prevent going to production with unrepaired vulnerabilities.

 DevSecOps is one solution among all those belonging to our leading Continuous Hacking service